 The sediment cap model was constructed using the geochemical reactive transport software PHREEQC (Parkhurst and Appelo 1999).
 PHREEQC is capable of performing reactive solute transport calculations in one-dimensional water-saturated porous media by solving a set of partial differential equations for flow and transport and a set of nonlinear algebraic and ordinary differential equations for chemistry.
-The equations that are solved numerically include: (1) the saturated porewater flow equation for conservation of total fluid mass, (2) a set of solute-transport equations for conservation of mass of each solute component of a chemical reaction system, and (3) a set of chemical reaction equations comprising mass balance equations, mass action equations, and kinetic rate equations.
+The equations that are solved numerically include: (1) the saturated porewater flow equation for conservation of total fluid mass, (2) a set of solute-transport equations for chemical reaction equations comprising mass balance equations, mass action equations, and kinetic rate equations.
 A finite-difference technique is used for the spatial and temporal discretization of the flow and transport equations.

 The cap was represented by a 5-foot thick layer of quartz sand (with an assumed effective porosity of 0.3) emplaced directly on top of ILWD (Figure 6) containing a siderite-amended layer at its base (thickness of 3 or 6 inches).
-The amount of siderite was varied between 0.5 and 5.0 by weight of the amended layer, corresponding to application rates ranging from 0.14 to 2.84 lbs of siderite per square-foot of cap area (lbs/sq.-ft).
+The amount of siderite was varied between 0.5 and 5.0 percent by weight of the amended layer, corresponding to application rates ranging from 0.14 to 2.84 lbs of siderite per square-foot of cap area (lbs/sq.-ft).